 We provide training, technical assistance and school-wide assemblies on the topics of bullying prevention and intervention strategies.
 In addition, parent trainings are provided on the topics of digital citizenship and cyberbullying.

-I've Got Your Back specifically focuses on bullying prevention at the middle school level.
+I've Got Your Back focuses on bullying prevention at the middle school level.
 The services include trainings for select groups of student leaders and school-wide assemblies that address concerns about bullying, the consequences that may arise from bullying, and what students can do to help prevent bullying.
 This two-day program utilizes a collective approach by involving students to maintain accountability and unity through a school-wide bullying prevention campaign.
-IGYB Program Flier.pdf
+IGYB Flier.pdf

 Student Trainings are offered for grades 4-12 on the topic of cyberbullying.
 Trainings can be scheduled for student groups during class time, at lunch or after school.
 Focus areas include effects of cyberbullying and digital drama, proactive prevention strategies, internet safety, communication etiquette and how to report cyberbullying.
-Student Program Flier.pdf
+CyberBullying Student Flier.pdf